queercat/Resource-Guide/README.md

 * RESTful API built for maintaining and accessing of database.

 # Languages & Frameworks
-* Python & SQL for the back-end.
+* Firebase for the back-end.
 * HTML5, JS, Bootstrap 5 for front-end.